Skip to content

 Axes

 The first thing we can do is create the x and y axes.
-To do this, we can create two Line objects for the x and y axes, and two Node objects to draw the labels for these axes.
+To do this, we can write the code as below.

 from tikzpy import TikzPicture